KaryFramling/py-ciu/README.md

 *Explainable Machine Learning through Contextual Importance and Utility*

-**NOTE: This python implementation is currently a work in progress.
-As such some of the functionality present in the original R version is not quite yet available.**
+**NOTE: This python implementation is partially work in progress.
+Notably, the core CIU development is still done in "R" and some of the functionality present in the R version may not be available in this python version.**

 The *py-ciu* library provides methods to generate post-hoc explanations for machine learning-based classifiers.